 - a.
 Demonstrates the substantially independent ability to critically evaluate and disseminate research or other scholarly material via professional publication or presentation - b.
 Utilizes scholarly literature and other resources to inform practice with diverse clients - 2.
 Ethical and Legal Standards - a.
-Demonstrates knowledge of and acts in accordance with each of the following: - i. the current version of the APA Ethical Principles of Psychologists and Code of Conduct; - ii. relevant laws, regulations, rules, and policies governing health service psychology at the organizational, state, local, regional, and federal levels; and - iii. relevant professional standards and guidelines - b.
-Applies ethical decision-making processes - c.
-Seeks supervision and consultation to resolve ethical dilemmas - d.
+Demonstrates knowledge of and acts in accordance with each of the following: - the current version of the APA Ethical Principles of Psychologists and Code of Conduct; - ii. relevant laws, regulations, rules, and policies governing health service psychology at the organizational, state, local, regional, and federal levels; and - iii. relevant professional standards and guidelines - b.
+Recognize ethical dilemmas as they arise and aply ethical decision-making processes in order to resolve dilemmas - c.
 Conducts self in an ethical manner in all professional activities - 3.
 Individual and Cultural Diversity - a.
-Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases may affect how one understands and interacts with others - Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity - c.
-Integrates knowledge of individual and cultural differences in the conduct of professional roles - d.
-Demonstrates the ability to independently apply his/her knowledge of how individual and cultural diversity affects psychological and personality development - 4.
-Professional Values, Attitudes, and Behaviors
+Demonstrates an understanding of how one's own personal/cultural history, attitudes, and biases may affect how one understands and interacts with others - b.
+Demonstrates knowledge of the current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities - c.
+Integrates knowledge of individual and cultural differences in the conduct of professional - d.
+Demonstrates the ability to independently apply his/her knowledge and approach in working effectively with the range of diverse individuals and groups encountered during the internship

+4. Professional Values, Attitudes, and Behaviors